hotwired/stimulus/docs/handbook/05_managing_state.md

 Most contemporary frameworks encourage you to keep state in JavaScript at all times.
 They treat the DOM as a write-only rendering target, reconciled by client-side templates consuming JSON from the server.

 Stimulus takes a different approach.
 A Stimulus application's state lives as attributes in the DOM; controllers themselves are largely stateless.
-This approach makes it possible to work with HTML from anywhere—the initial document, an Ajax request, a Turbolinks visit, or even another JavaScript library—and have associated controllers spring to life automatically without any explicit initialization step.
+This approach makes it possible to work with HTML from anywhere—the initial document, an Ajax request, a Turbo visit, or even another JavaScript library—and have associated controllers spring to life automatically without any explicit initialization step.

 ## Building a Slideshow